telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 * Either enable virtual scrolling or paging.
 Do not apply both features at the same time.

-* It is not recommended to use virtual scrolling together with grouping, hierarchy, or editing.
+* Virtual scrolling is not compatible with grouping, hierarchy, and editing.

 * Virtual scrolling relies on calculating the average row height based on already loaded data.
 Having a large variance of row heights or an unknown number of rows that are not bound to data (such as group headers) might cause unexpected behavior.